-When you are a first-year student in the Faculty of Arts & Science, you open the door to so many amazing academic opportunities.
+When you are a first-year student in the Faculty of Arts & Science, you open the door to many amazing academic opportunities.
 Large-scale lectures offer a dynamic experience and can be supported with tutorials or labs.
 Smaller, more intimate courses can help you build relationships with professors and peers early on in your academic career.

-First-Year Foundation Seminars
+First-Year Foundations Seminars

-Students in FLCs meet bi-weekly with 25 peers registered in the same courses and labs for academic, developmental and social activities facilitated by senior students and with the guidance of faculty and staff advisors.
-FLC provides students with the skills and resources to be successful in their university studies, while also helping them to form friendships, maintain a healthy life balance and explore the campus and the city of Toronto.
+First-Year Learning Communities (FLCs or "flicks") are groups of 25 students registered in the same courses and labs who meet bi-weekly for academic, developmental and social activities.
+Facilitated by senior students, with the guidance of faculty and staff advisors, FLCs provide students with the skills and resources to be successful, while helping them form friendships and maintain a healthy life balance.